AzaanUllah-Khan/Image-Carousel-React-API/README.md

 # Image Carousel React App

-This project displays images using an API in a carousel layout.
+This project displays images in a **carousel layout** using data fetched from an API.

+Key Features:
+- Fetches images dynamically from an API
+- Displays them in a responsive carousel format
+- Built with **React** and styled for a clean user experience